 - Earn 1 points per dollar spent on all other purchases

-If your total gross monthly amount of purchases (regardless of category) are under $2,500, the 5x multiplier on groceries and restaurant purchases will apply.
+If your total gross monthly amount of purchases (regardless of category) is under $2,500, the 5x multiplier on groceries and restaurant purchases will apply.
 However, if your purchases in one month exceed $2,500, the earning rate on those food purchases will fall to 2 points per dollar.

 National Bank’s rewards points can be redeemed through their online travel booking portal.
 Through this method, points have a fixed value of 1 cent per point.